DiceDB/dice/docs/src/content/docs/commands/DEL.md

   the related commands, refer to the documentation available in the `internal/cmd/cmd_*.go` files.
 -->

-Deletes all the specified keys and returns the number of keys deleted on success.

-## Syntax
+#### Syntax

 ```
 DEL key [key ...]
 ```

+DEL command deletes all the specified keys and returns the number of keys deleted on success.

 ## Examples

 ```
 localhost:7379> SET k1 v1
-OK
+OK OK
 localhost:7379> SET k2 v2
-OK
+OK OK
 localhost:7379> DEL k1 k2 k3
-(integer) 2
+OK 2
 ```